 When selecting the number of meetings, you should select '0.'
 The class duration must be a minimum of 4 weeks.
 This will allow time for student interactions and in-depth learning.
 You should mention in your description that this course does not include live meetings so that it's clear to parents that there won't be a set class time as with other Outschool classes.
 If this class is a flexible schedule version of a class you also offer live, you should also put the keyword 'flexible schedule' in your class title.
-Flexible schedule classes must be at least four weeks so that students are able to work on the course material at their own pace.
 It is necessary to include specific details about how the class will be delivered, the types of assignments and how the interactions in the class will take place in order to enrich the learning experience for every student.

 How do I provide a high level of interaction even though I won't be meeting students face-to-face?

 Even though flexible schedule classes don't meet live, they still involve a high level of interaction.
 It is not sufficient to offer content and then be available for questions.
 This interaction can include but is not limited to discussion questions in the Outschool classroom, use of the Outschool recording feature, sharing projects that other students can learn from, or analyzing a piece of art or literature.
 Teachers can structure interaction by having required homework assignments or discussion questions.
 You can use the Classroom page, blogs, and other interactive tools like Google Classroom, Nearpod, Peardeck and so on.
 The most successful flex classes will require students to interact with each other, not just the teacher.
 You must explicitly note in your class description how this interaction will take place.

 How do I handle refunds for flex classes?

 Flexible schedule class refunds follow the flexible refund policy.
 As a result, all refunds will be pro-rated based on the length of the class that has occurred.
 By creating a flex class you agree to this refund policy.
 Since these classes do not involve live meetings, it can be easiest to offer a pro-rated refund based on time elapsed in the course.